Chimanimani National Park (Mozambique): Geography

-The park has an area of 656 km2.
-It protects the Mozambican portion of the Chimanimani Mountains, including Monte Binga (2436 m), Mozambique's highest peak.
-The park has a larger buffer zone (1723 km2), which extends into lower-elevation areas to the south, east, and north, and includes the Moribane, Mpunga, Maronga, and Zomba forest reserves.
-The forest Moribane, Mpunga, and Maronga reserves were established in 1953.
+With an area of 656 km2, the park protects the Mozambican portion of the Chimanimani Mountains, including Monte Binga (2,436 m), Mozambique's highest peak.
+The park has a larger buffer zone (1,723 km2), which extends into lower-elevation areas to the south, east, and north, and includes the Moribane, Mpunga, Maronga, and Zomba forest reserves.
+The Moribane, Mpunga, and Maronga forest reserves were established in 1953.

 Flora and fauna

-The park contains rare species such as the Red-capped robin-chat and the Welwitsch's bat.
+The park contains rare species such as the red-capped robin-chat and the Welwitsch's bat.

 Culture

 The locals preserve the cave paintings, ancient traditions and beliefs, all of which give the park a cultural identity.

 Access

-The Reserve can be reached across the border from Machipanda, the city of Beira (Beira Corridor) from the city of Chimoio.
-The reserve has several road connections with the north, center and south of Mozambique, as well as with Zimbabwe.
+The park can be reached from the city of Chimoio.
+The park has several road connections with the north, south and central parts of Mozambique, as well as with Zimbabwe.